tytydraco/yessleep/out/The_Nestor_Family_Are_Awake.md

 56.

 The voice was counting down from 20 by the time I was dragging them, Johnny over my shoulder, and Peter and Jane stumbling in my arms.
 When my feet touched grass, a blast threw me to the ground, and once my face was buried in dirt and mildew, I was laughing until I couldn’t breathe.
 I felt like I was dying, blood seeping from my head, my thoughts dizzy.
 But the first time in so long I was able to laugh for myself.

 Think for myself.

+And with my siblings next to me, I felt content.

 Three days later, I am alone.

+They are not waking up.

+I am alone and its not fair!

 Makeshift bandages are working, but we really need a hospital.

 Whoever Caine is, he was wrong— or at least, he was wrong about some things.
 Removing the O27 does not bring us back.
 It just removes initial programming.